alexcom/pageturner/README.md

 ## PageTurner
-This is a set of scripts around FFMPEG that I use to convert audiobooks from mp3 to m4b.
+This is a set of scripts around FFMPEG that I am using to convert audio-books from mp3 to m4b.

 ### Requirements

+- ffmpeg
-- FFMPEG
+- ffprobe
 - Bash
 - Go